dimitri/pgloader/pgloader.1.md

     Please refer to the MySQL CAST clause for details.

-  - *INCLUDING ONLY TABLE NAMES MATCHING*
+  - *INCLUDING ONLY TABLE NAMES LIKE*

-	Introduce a comma separated list of table names or *regular expression* used to limit the tables to migrate to a sublist.
+	Introduce a comma separated list of table name patterns used to limit the tables to migrate to a sublist.

     Example:

-	    INCLUDING ONLY TABLE NAMES MATCHING ~/film/, 'actor'
+	    INCLUDING ONLY TABLE NAMES LIKE 'Invoice%'

-  - *EXCLUDING TABLE NAMES MATCHING*
+  - *EXCLUDING TABLE NAMES LIKE*

-    Introduce a comma separated list of table names or *regular expression* used to exclude table names from the migration.
+    Introduce a comma separated list of table name patterns used to exclude table names from the migration.
 This filter only applies to the result of the *INCLUDING* filter.

-	    EXCLUDING TABLE NAMES MATCHING ~<ory>
+	    EXCLUDING TABLE NAMES LIKE 'appointments'

 ### DEFAULT SQLite CASTING RULES